 What business processes can be automated?

-Any workflow consisting of well-defined and repeatable steps can be automated.
+Any business process consisting of well-defined and repeatable steps can be automated.
 Almost all paper-based processes that don’t require logical thinking fall within this definition.

 Most employees have a daily routine that often includes time-sensitive tasks – from the sales team to the accounting department.
 According to a McKinsey report, 60% of occupations could save 30% of their time with automation.